qfpl/applied-fp-course/README.md

   * I'm sure there are other points here, some Haskell applications are built not to care about these sorts of errors.

-* Logging ?

-* I'm want to start a fight about "errors as values + classy style = actually composable code"
+* Discuss how you might implement logging ?
+Leave as exercise.

 7 - BOSS FIGHT - A
 ---